The RACE model for ChatGPT: how to write better prompts with structure

 🧱 Think of RACE as the AI equivalent of a briefing form:

-Make this your habit, and your output becomes:
+Make this a habit, and your output will be:

 In conclusion

-Those who work with AI like a leader with a good team will perform better.
-ChatGPT is not a magic box, but a thinking partner - if you know how to steer.
+Those who use AI like a leader with a good team will perform better.
+ChatGPT is not a magic box, but a collaborative partner—if you know how to guide it.

-📌 Use RACE and your prompts will become more powerful, consistent and valuable.
-Every time.
+📌 Use RACE and your prompts become more powerful, consistent, and valuable.
+Every single time.

 Frequently asked questions about the RACE model and ChatGPT prompts

-The RACE model stands for Reach, Act, Convert and Engage - four stages in the customer journey.
-It helps to think strategically about content, marketing actions and AI interactions.
+• The RACE model stands for Reach, Act, Convert, and Engage – four stages in the customer journey.
+It helps you think strategically about content, marketing activities, and AI interactions.

-By using the model in prompts, you guide ChatGPT through a logical process.
-That way, you get content tailored to each stage of your funnel.
+• By using the model in prompts, you guide ChatGPT through a logical process.
+This way, you get content that is tailored to each stage of your funnel.

-Not necessary.
+• Not necessarily.
 You can also split the model.
-For example: one prompt for "Reach" ideas (such as awareness campaigns) and one for "Engage" content (such as retention emails).
+For example: one prompt for 'Reach' ideas (such as awareness campaigns) and one for 'Engage' content (such as retention emails).

-Yes, in the master class you will have access to a prompt template based on the RACE model for different marketing channels.
+• Yes, in the masterclass, you'll get access to a prompt template based on the RACE model for various marketing channels.